-9.4 Blood Biomarkers and Genomics Biorepository
+8.4 Blood Biomarkers and Genomics Biorepository

 Randomized participants will be invited to participate in the biorepository protocol, unless precluded by local regulations.
-Participants who give informed consent will be asked to allow storage of samples of their blood in two biorepository protocols, one for biomarkers and one for genetic testing.
+Participants who give informed consent will be asked to allow storage of samples of their blood in two biorepository protocols, one for biomarkers and one for genetic analysis.
 Participants who decline participation in one or both of the biorepository protocols are still eligible to participate in the main trial.
 The biorepositories will serve as resources for future analyses.
 Although no specific scientific proposals are put forth in the present protocol, we anticipate a wealth of opportunities for ancillary studies and sharing of resources with other investigators.
 Participants will be asked to separately consent for use of their blood samples for the biomarker biorepository and the genetic (DNA) biorepository.
 If a site is unable to process blood samples they may still participate in the genetic biorepository; in this case saliva samples may be collected from participants.

 Blood will be drawn for the biorepository at the time of randomization, and may be drawn after 3 months of follow-up.
-At the time of randomization, up to a maximum of 49 mL of whole blood will be collected, which will be processed and stored as serum, plasma, RNA and, where allowable, DNA.
+At the time of randomization, up to a maximum of 49 mL of whole blood will be collected, which will be processed and stored as serum, plasma, RNA and, where allowable,

+DNA.
 At the 3 month follow-up visit, up to 49 mL of blood may be drawn.
+(If needed, specimen collection for genetic analysis may be collected at any point during the trial.)